 The Challenge: Unprecedented Clean Energy Job Growth Is Needed

 Ambitious clean energy and climate goals at state and national levels will require significant growth in the clean energy workforce.
+The Inflation Reduction Act enacted in 2022 is expected to dramatically expand renewable energy deployment, with a corresponding demand for employees.

 This is a tremendous opportunity, but such significant workforce expansion will not happen by chance.
 It will require comprehensive planning and coordination.
 This is particularly true if we want to ensure that this unprecedented job growth is inclusive and translates to opportunities and economic gains for communities that need them most.